cristinatortora/MSCAL/README.md

 # MSCAL
-MCEM algorithm to fit the multiple scaled asymmetric Laplace
+MCEM algorithm to fit the multiple scaled contaminated asymmetric Laplace

 The file MSCAL.r contains all the necessary functions including dMSAL rMSAL for density and random number generation and